cactus-compute/cactus-flutter/README.md

 3. **Memory Management**: Always call `unload()` when done with models
 4. **Batch Processing**: Reuse initialized models for multiple completions
 5. **Background Processing**: Use `Isolate` for heavy operations to keep UI responsive
+6. **Model Caching**: Use `getModels()` for efficient model discovery - results are cached locally to reduce network requests

 ## Example App

 Check out the example app in the `example/` directory for a complete Flutter implementation showing:
+- Model discovery and fetching available models
-- Model downloading with progress indicators
+- Model downloading with real-time progress indicators
-- Text completion with streaming
+- Text completion with both regular and streaming modes
 - Embedding generation
 - Error handling and status management
 - Material Design UI integration